paulanthonymeier/pair-programmer/README.md

 ## Getting Started
-Using your web browser of choice, navigate to the /src folder and open the /index.html file.
+Using your web browser of choice, navigate to the /src folder and open the /index.html file.<br>
 Alternatively, <a href="https://paulmeier.com.au/assets/projects/pair-programmer/index.html" target="_blank">click this link</a> to open the app in a new tab with your default browser.